 After having children of their own, two Kaibiles confessed to the massacre and named the other officers involved.
 The case was first filed by the Association of Families of the Detained and ‘Disappeared’ of Guatemala (FAMDEGUA) in 1994 and the site of the massacre was exhumed and the remains of 171 people were recovered.
 The case was highlighted in the Historical Clarification Commission report and was introduced to the Inter-American Court by FAMDEGUA in 1996.
 In 2001, an agreement was reached in which the state, under President Portillo, recognized the massacre; money and psychiatric help were given to the survivors and a monument was constructed in the town.
 In December 2001, Q14 million (around $1.7 million) was paid to the families of the victims.

-In 2005, the Guatemala Supreme Court ruled to drop the charges against the officers, claiming that it could notact under the National Reconciliation Law that exempts members of the armed forces and those under their command from prosecution to for unspecified crimes carried during the conflict.
+In 2005, the Guatemala Supreme Court ruled to drop the charges against the officers, claiming that it could not act under the National Reconciliation Law that exempts members of the armed forces and those under their command from prosecution to for unspecified crimes carried out during the conflict.
 The court stated that the law annulled actions taken after its passage in 1996.
-In January 2010, the Inter American Court ruled that the state had obstructed the case and ordered the case and arrest warrants reactivated.
+In January 2010, the Inter-American Court ruled that the state had obstructed the case and ordered the case and arrest warrants reactivated.
 In February, two Kaibiles were arrested in connection with the massacre.

 Justice in process, 30 years later

 Seventeen arrest warrants were issued in Guatemala.
 Pedro Pimentel Rios, one of the accused, was deported from the United States on July 12, 2011 and arrested upon his arrival in Guatemala.
-Jorge Sosa, another ex-Kaibil linked to the case, was arrested in Canada on January 21, 2011 for charges in the U.S. of immigration fraud, and may face also war crimes charges in Canada.
+Jorge Sosa, another ex-Kaibil linked to the case, was arrested in Canada on January 21, 2011 for charges in the US of immigration fraud, and may also face war crime charges in Canada.

 On August 3, 2011, former Kaibiles Daniel Martínez Méndez, Manuel Pop Zun, and Reyes Collin Gualip received a sentence of 6,060 years for the 201 murders and human rights violations they committed.
-Carlos Antonio Carías López was sentenced to 6,066 years in prison for being the intellectual author of the massacre and for two previous crimes.
+Carlos Antonio Carías López was sentenced to 6,066 years in prison for being the intellectual author of the massacre in addition to two previous crimes.